septianrazi/HoloLens2-ROS2-Interactions-Unity/README.md

 For the HoloLens 2, we can access this file and alter it without having to rebuild the Unity Project.
 We can do this by accessing the [HoloLens on Device Portal](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-the-windows-device-portal), and navigating to the persistent data path of the application.

+## Examples
+See the project in action [on YouTube](https://youtu.be/I6QHjA7SUR8?si%253Dj0qudsOrJZQkcJA3)

 <!-- USAGE EXAMPLES -->
 <!-- ## Examples -->